larkintuckerllc/aws-architect-associate/README.md

 * Use Tags to organize resources; billing or automation

+**note:** A Cloud Guru; tags are case sensitive, e.g., Name vs. name

+* You can use resource groups to organize your AWS resources.
+Resource groups make it easier to manage and automate tasks on large numbers of resources at one time.

+**note:** Resource Groups are regional.
+Can be used with Systems Manager among other things.

 * Service Health Dashboard at status.aws.amazon.com

 * Elasticity: Temporary scaling, Scaleablity: Permanent scaling

 * Highly Available: Allow degradation, Fault Tolerant: No degradation

+* Create Billing Alarm: In CloudWatch; Alarms > Billing